 This cold pasta salad side dish is perfect for bringing to any summer party, BBQ or potluck because it’s quick, easy, can be made the night before, and everyone loves it.
 If you want to add even more ingredients, pepperoncini and diced bell peppers would taste great.
 Otherwise, feel free to omit or swap any of the ingredients you’d like.

-Still craving cold pasta salad?
-Give this Creamy Pesto Pasta Salad a try.
+Still craving cold caprese pasta salad recipes?
+Give this Caprese Pasta Salad or Creamy Pesto Pasta Salad a try.